Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 To apply a track filter proceed as follows:

-* Right click on the track name in the workspace
+* Right-click on the track name in the workspace
 * Select the context menu entry `Edit...`

 _or_